jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

-# Commercial value of a ThreeFold Token (TFT)
+# Capacity to ThreeFold Token Index

-To have a metric showing the backing of the TFT we have created an index:
+To have a metric showing the underlying capacity supporting the TFT economy, we have developed a Capacity to Token index:

-Commercial value of 1 TFT = commercial_value_of_grid (over 5 years) / nr_of_liquid_tokens (available today)
+The capacity index value = commercial_value_of_grid (over 5 years) / nr_of_liquid_tokens (available today)

-How do we measure the commercial value?
+How do we measure the commercial index value?

 - each node is being registered in the TF Directory
 - the total resources available are measured by Zero-OS